Sleepyhead set to go ahead as appellants resolve issues - NZ Herald

-The proposed $1.2 billion Sleepyhead Estate housing and manufacturing development at Ohinewai looks set for lift off soon with appellants to the Environment Court resolving their issues ahead of a court date.
+The $1.2 billion Sleepyhead Estate housing and manufacturing development at Ohinewai is set to start rising next year after appellants to the Environment Court resolved their issues ahead of a court hearing.

-Notice of the agreement between appellants Waikato Regional Council, transport agency Waka Kotahi and the developers was registered with the Environment Court this morning, Sanson said.
+A memorandum of understanding between appellants Waikato Regional Council, transport agency Waka Kotahi and the developers was registered with the Environment Court on Thursday, Sanson said.

-The two regulators had appealed the May decision of independent commissioners to allow rezoning of the Turner's land at Ohinewai in north Waikato for the development by Australasia's biggest bedmaker.
+The two regulators had appealed the May decision of independent commissioners to allow rezoning of the Turner rural land at Ohinewai in north Waikato for the development by Australasia's biggest bedmaker.

 The Turner family's company The Comfort Group plans up to 1100 new homes on 178ha and a large manufacturing centre.
-The company has outgrown its sites in Auckland and wants to provide homes for its staff who cannot afford Auckland house prices.
+The company, whose brands include Sleepyhead, Sleepmaker and Dunlop Foams, has outgrown its sites in Auckland and wants to provide homes for its staff who cannot afford Auckland house prices.

-Waikato Regional Council in a statement confirmed pending agreements had been reached.
+Company director Craig Turner said he was delighted at the outcome of negotiations.

-The court would be told the regional council was confident it could enter into consent orders for court consideration that signalled resolution to its appeal points.
+"We now look forward to continuing to progress the development next year, including securing further earthworks consents to prepare building platforms and to obtain building consents for the foam factory in early 2022."

-A consent order is an agreement between the parties that needs to be placed before the judge for final determination.
+The memorandum needs to be presented to an Environment Court judge for final determination.

 "Huge headway has been made by working together to solve some complex issues so we can ensure good amenities that will be used by people into the future.